Vhati/Slipstream-Mod-Manager/skel_common/readme_modders.txt

 Raw XML

+  This feature was a workaround for a bug that was fixed in Slipstream 1.7.

+  The bug caused Slipstream to trim off leading/trailing space in XML values.
+  This was problematic for "misc.xml" (in FTL 1.5.4-1.5.13), which defined phrases for localization.
+Some phrases had spaces, which led to ugly results in-game if trimmed.

   FTL is quirky.
 Occasionally you may need to include non-standard XML in a mod without elaborate parsing.
-For instance, "misc.xml" defines phrases for localization, which may begin/end with a space.
-Normally, this whitespace would be trimmed away, leading to ugly results in-game.

   If your mod has a file named "misc.xml.rawappend", the content of that file will be tacked onto the end of "misc.xml".
-Line-endings and encoding will be standardized, but Slipstream will make no attempt to (mis)understand the tags of either file.
+Line-endings and encoding will be standardized.
+Root <FTL> tags, if present, will be removed before appending and restored after, but Slipstream will make no attempt to (mis)understand the tags of either file for advanced modding.

-  You can still override existing tags by adding your own with the same name attribute, since FTL honors the last it sees.
+  You can still override existing tags by adding your own with the same 'name' attribute, since FTL honors the last it sees.

   Similarly a file named "misc.xml.rawclobber" will entirely replace the original "misc.xml".